gagnonclaire/valiance/valiance_vault/Valiance TTRPG/Notepad.md

 - rename grab cause it's not really a grab

 - hold?, stagger the target  if you are no longer adjacent to the target clear this ailment

+Conditions for enemy character surrendering, like when they are staggered with no way out.
+Can be accepted by the party to speed up combat and save resources, or denied for fun